|

 swimming pool is fenced in with the gate kept locked when the area

-- Fire --- Have at least one fire extinguisher rated ABC on hand and
+is unsupervised.
+Fire --- Have at least one fire extinguisher rated ABC on hand and

 know how to use it.
 Install smoke detectors judiciously throughout